Moscow: Air

 There are five primary commercial airports serving Moscow: Sheremetyevo (SVO), Domodedovo (DME), Vnukovo (VKO), Zhukovsky (ZIA), Ostafyevo (OSF).

-Sheremetyevo International Airport is the most globally connected, handling 60% of all international flights.
+Sheremetyevo International Airport is the most globally connected of Moscow's airports, handling 60% of all international flights.
 It is also a home to all SkyTeam members, and the main hub for Aeroflot (itself a member of SkyTeam).
 Domodedovo International Airport is the leading airport in Russia in terms of passenger throughput and is the primary gateway to long-haul domestic and CIS destinations and its international traffic rivals Sheremetyevo.
 It is a hub for S7 airlines, and most of OneWorld and Star Alliance members use Domodedovo as their international hub.
-Vnukovo International Airport handles flights of Turkish Airlines, Wizz Air and others.
+Vnukovo International Airport handles flights of Turkish Airlines, Wizz Air Abu Dhabi and others.
 Ostafyevo International Airport caters primarily to business aviation.

 Moscow's airports vary in distances from the MKAD beltway: Domodedovo is the farthest at 22 km; Vnukovo is 11 km; Sheremetyevo is 10 km; and Ostafievo, the nearest, is about 8 km from MKAD.

 There are a number of smaller airports close to Moscow (19 in Moscow Oblast) such as Myachkovo Airport, that are intended for private aircraft, helicopters and charters.

 Water

-Moscow has two passenger terminals, (South River Terminal and North River Terminal or Rechnoy vokzal), on the river and regular ship routes and cruises along the Moskva and Oka rivers, which are used mostly for entertainment.
+Moscow has two passenger terminals, (South River Terminal and North River Terminal), on the river and regular ship routes and cruises along the Moskva and Oka rivers, which are used mostly for entertainment.
 The North River Terminal, built in 1937, is the main hub for long-range river routes.
 There are three freight ports serving Moscow.

 Sharing system

 Moscow has different vehicle sharing options that are sponsored by the local government.
 There are several car sharing companies which are in charge of providing cars to the population.
 To drive the automobiles, the user has to book them through the app of the owning company.
 In 2018 the mayor Sergey Sobyanin said Moscow's car sharing system has become the biggest in Europe in terms of vehicle fleet.
 Every day about 25,000 people use this service.
 In the end of the same year Moscow carsharing became the second in the world in therms of fleet with 16.5K available vehicles.
 Another sharing system is bike sharing (Velobike) of a fleet formed by 3000 traditional and electrical bicycles.
 The Delisamokat is a new sharing service that provides electrical scooters.
-There are companies that provide different vehicles to the population in proximity to Moscow's big parks.